documentcloud/documentcloud/app/views/help/searching.markdown

 Term                        | Description
 ----------------------------|---------------------
-account                     | Specify an email address to see documents uploaded by a single user.
+title                       |	Will search for documents by title, as provided by the person who uploaded it.
+For example: [title: deepwater][]. source                      | When you upload a document, you have the opportunity to identify the source.
+This provides a way to search that field.
+For example: [source: supreme][] will identify documents attributed to "U.S. Supreme Court" as well as "New York State Supreme Court." account                     | Specify an email address to see documents uploaded by a single user.
 For example: [account: scott.klein@propublica.org][]. group                       | If you know the short name of an organization, you can search for documents uploaded by anyone in that newsroom.
 For example: [group: chicago-tribune][]. project                     | Restrict your search to just the documents in one of your projects, by entering the title.
-This is the same as clicking on the project in the "Projects" tab. title                       |	Will search for documents by title, as provided by the person who uploaded it.
-For example: [title: deepwater][]. source                      | When you upload a document, you have the opportunity to identify the source.
-This provides a way to search that field.
-For example: [source: supreme][] will identify documents attributed to "U.S. Supreme Court" as well as "New York State Supreme Court."
+This is the same as clicking on the project in the "Projects" tab. projectid                   | Restrict your search to a particular project, by a project's canonical identifier.
+Useful for filtering public API calls.
+You can view this ID by opening the project's edit dialog.
+For example: [projectid: 6-the-financial-crisis][] access                      | Search for only documents that have a particular access level (one of "public", "private", or "organization").
+For example, to view all of your private documents: [access: private][]

 ## Searching with Entities